AbacusHOD: A highly efficient extended multi-tracer HOD framework and its application to BOSS and eBOSS data: Acknowledgments

 We would like to thank Shadab Alam, Johannes Lange, and Josh Speagle for technical guidance in the analyses.
 We would like to thank David Weinberg, Charlie Conroy, Lars Hernquist, Douglas Finkbeiner for their helpful feedback.

 This work was supported by U.S. Department of Energy grant DE-SC0013718, NASA ROSES grant 12-EUCLID12-0004, NSF PHY-2019786, and the Simons Foundation.
-SB is supported by Harvard University through the ITC Fellowship.
+SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].

 This work used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.
 The {\sc AbacusSummit} simulations were conducted at the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725, through support from projects AST135 and AST145, the latter through the Department of Energy ALCC program.